Azure/autorest.java/typespec-extension/readme.md

 This emitter option is for data-plane SDK.

-In the case that the generated code is not good enough for the SDK, developer can choose to customize generated SDK via [Partial Update](https://github.com/Azure/azure-sdk-for-java/wiki/TypeSpec-Java-QuickStart#partial-update).
+In the case that the generated code is not good enough for the SDK, the developer can choose to customize the generated SDK via [Partial Update](https://github.com/Azure/azure-sdk-for-java/wiki/TypeSpec-Java-QuickStart#partial-update).
 Set the value to `true` to enable this feature.

 #### `generate-samples`

 Default value is `true`.
-Emitter generates code samples under `generated` package.
+The emitter generates code samples under the `generated` package.

 For data-plane SDK, the generated samples are for reference.
 The motivation is to show how samples can be written.
-It is expected that developers write correct and concise samples outside of `generated` package.
+It is expected that developers write correct and concise samples outside of the `generated` package.

 If there is customization of the generated SDK, the generated samples may not compile after customization.
-One can delete the `generated` package, set the value to `false` to disable the generated samples.
+One can delete the `generated` package, and set the value to `false` to disable the generated samples.

 #### `generate-tests`

 Default value is `true`.
-Emitter generates tests under `generated` package.
+The emitter generates tests under the `generated` package.

 For data-plane SDK, the generated tests are (disabled) live tests.
 The motivation is to show how test cases can be written in Java with JUnit.
-It is expected that developers write runnable tests outside of `generated` package.
+It is expected that developers write runnable tests outside of the `generated` package.

 For management-plane SDK, the generated tests are mock tests, for JSON serialization and API requests.

 If there is customization of the generated SDK, the generated tests may not compile after customization.
-One can delete the `generated` package, set the value to `false` to disable the generated tests.
+One can delete the `generated` package, and set the value to `false` to disable the generated tests.

 ### SDK Related Configuration in Client Customization `client.tsp`

-For Java SDK, it is required to provide Java package name via `@clientNamespace`.
+For Java SDK, it is required to provide a Java package name via `@clientNamespace`.

 Here is an example: